maxxk/programming-languages/presentations/03-Specification-Syntax.md

 . . .

-Evaluation strategy (strict / lazy) is a part of semantics (because the change of strategy changes the meaning of the same syntactic formula).
+Note: Evaluation strategy (strict / lazy) is a part of semantics (because the change of strategy changes the meaning of the same syntactic formula).

 # Formal specification
 Our objective is to get a precise mathematical description of a program.